 Another case for prolonged fasting that Ryczek and others have cited is that it’s supposedly our natural state.
 It was common, the thinking goes, for ancient humans to go months without food.
 Even if they did, “that doesn't mean that starvation per se is good for us,” said Marlene Zuk, a professor of ecology and evolution at the University of Minnesota, via email.
 “The body is remarkably flexible in what it can deal with, but it doesn’t necessarily follow that dealing with a particular challenge makes us stronger.”

 Finally, Alan Aragon, a nutrition researcher, cautions that fasting can set the stage for eating disorders such as anorexia and bulimia.
-“Any way you slice it,” he said, “it's a bad idea.”
+“Any way you slice it,” he says, “it’s a bad idea.”

 Ryczek was never tempted to break her fast, though she did fantasize about the meal she would eat to conclude it.
 On October 31st, the day had come.
 She made herself a roasted butternut squash puree, venison chops, green beans, and some mushrooms. (“Amazing!!” she proclaimed.)